Psarpei/Recognition-of-logical-document-structures/README.md

 **Configuration**

-Take a look here for the correct conifuration [recurrent neural network grammars](https://github.com/clab/rnng)
+Take a look here for the correct configuration [recurrent neural network grammars](https://github.com/clab/rnng)

 ## Project
 The model is able to recognizing the followig logical document structures